 Electrolux monitors the health of the device remotely.
-A free service kit arrives in the post when needed.
-If the device stops working, they know and a replacement is on its way.
-They will take care of the old unit in a safe and environmental way (which sounds a little too like sending an old pet to stay with your aunt that owns a farm…).
+Which means a free service kit arrives in the post when needed.
+And, if the device stops working, they know, and a replacement is on its way.
+They will also take care of old units in a safe and environmental way.

-And in a perhaps stroke of marketing genius, there is no binding time, only a circular-economy fee for cancellations within 18 months.
-A fee which, Electrolux says, goes to refurbishing early returned units so they can be re-used by another subscriber.
+And there is no binding time, only a circular-economy fee for cancellations within 18 months.
+A fee, which Electrolux says, goes to refurbishing units that are returned early so they can be re-used by another subscriber.

 Shift to a Service